django-stars/ds-redux-helpers/README.md

-# redux thunk middleware
+# redux  middleware for sync actions

-Redux Thunk middleware allows you to write action creators that return a function instead of an action.
-The thunk can be used to delay the dispatch of an action, or to dispatch only if a certain condition is met.
+Redux middleware that allows you to write action creators that return a function instead of an action.
+This middleware can be used to delay the dispatch of an action, or to dispatch only if a certain condition is met.
 The inner function receives the store methods dispatch and getState as parameters.

 An action creator that returns a function to perform asynchronous dispatch: